 A stressful situation can cause the release of adrenaline and cortisol hormones, which can trigger a natural fight or flight response.
-This can often happen when you have been given the news that your dog needs to retire early.
+This can often happen when you have an unexpected or sudden loss.

 Physical symptoms can involve increased heart rate, confusion or an inability to think clearly, fatigue or numbness.
 These feelings will pass over a period of time as your body begins to process the situation.